 The most common reasons are participant burden and fatigue.
 If the daily tasks are too long, too complicated, or too frequent, participants lose motivation and are more likely to drop out over time.

-For the best retention rates, it’s recommended to keep diary studies between one and two weeks.
+For the best retention rates, it’s recommended to keep diary studies

 No. While fair compensation is important, it’s not the only factor.
 Participants are also motivated by interesting tasks, clear communication from the research team, and feeling that their contribution is valuable and will make an impact.